1. Essential monitoring tasks

 Acknowledgements can run automatically.
 The Expire acknowledgement after option serves this purpose, but it is only effective in the Checkmk Enterprise Editions.

-For more information on all parameters for acknowledgement actions, see the article on acknowledgement.
+For more information on all options for acknowledgement actions, see the article on acknowledgement.

 3. Setting up scheduled downtimes